Ko0L4iD/7DTD-Modlets-A19/Cement_in_Mixer/README.md

 # Cement in Mixer

-Inspired by Donovan522's BetterCement modlet, but tweaked the recipes to match the actual vanilla resource input values.
+Inspired by Donovan522's BetterCement modlet, but with recipes that use an amount of resources closer to vanilla input values.